v1nc3-source/v1nc3-source/README.md

 ### I'm a Student with a strong passion for cybersecurity, on GitHub you can find my <del>shit</del> code

 - 🔭 I’m currently playing CTF on HackTheBox/TryHackMe
-- 🌱 I’m currently learning python 🐍
+- 🌱 Automating boring stuff with python 🐍
-- 👨‍💻 I’m currently hacking NASA with HTML! 🚀 🤯
-- 🥅 2020 Goals: survive covid and improve preparation for the OSCP (Offensive Security Certified Professional)
+- 🥅 2020 Goals: survive covid and improve preparation for the OSCP

 <br />